 Once you secure funding from investors, keeping a strong relationship with them where they trust you and the work you're doing becomes of utmost importance.
-For that, reliable investor updates make a ton of difference.
+For that, reliable investor updates and reports make a ton of difference.
 To help achieve that, we've described all key components of an investor update template.
 You can also get those vital templates for free with us in a downloadable or online form.

 Investor updates are a way of keeping your backers informed of your company's processes and securing your startup's well-being.
 Sending regular investor reports allows you to be transparent about the work you do.
 It also keeps valuable insight in check by continually revising the big picture of what your company is doing and keeping track of your overall performance.